docsforadobe/after-effects-expression-reference/docs/property.md

 Returns the number of keyframes on a property.
 Returns the number of markers on a marker property.

-#### NOTE
+!!! note
     If you use the Separate Dimensions command to separate the dimensions of the Position property into individual components, the number of keyframes changes, so the value returned by this method changes.

 **Type**